 “The Maintenance tool implements procedures for all services at fixed intervals.
 We also include other work orders that are a little more urgent.

-Maintenance is a great tool for us,” says the maintenance supervisor.
+Maintenance is a great tool for us,” says the foreman.

 “We now have complete control of all the maintenance and have far less downtime.
 Before these excellent systems were in place, we used yellow sticky notes.
 It’s a lot easier now,” he says.